Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith/index.md

     - **Spirit of the Vulture:** While **Raging**, you can use a :rsc-bonus-action: **Bonus Action** to take the *Dash* action and opportunity attack against you has :d20-disadv: **Disadvantage**.

-    - **Precision Throw:** You gain +1 bonus to Attack and Damage rolls for ranged attacks made with Thrown weapon using Strength.
-The damage from this attack benefits from your Rage damage bonus.
+    - **Precision Throw:** You gain +1 bonus to Attack and Damage rolls for ranged attacks made with :weapon-prop-thrown: **Thrown** weapon using Strength.
+The damage from this attack benefits from your **Rage** damage bonus.

 === "**Elk**"